View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 (Source: Visit Houston via Facebook)

-According to the Greater Houston Partnership, Metro Houston expects to add 63,000 jobs in 2023.
-The fact that Texas is one of nine U.S. states without personal state income tax helps residents’ budgets and creates growth-driven venture opportunities, but in turn cuts into government-led funding and initiatives.
+The fact that Texas is one of seven U.S. states without any personal state income tax helps residents’ budgets and creates growth-driven venture opportunities, but the tradeoff comes in cuts to government-led funding and initiatives.

 A space-themed mural in Houston, Texas, featuring a moonscape with an astronaut floating among the stars.
 The astronaut’s tether spells out “Houston.”